attentionneuron/attentionneuron.github.io/draft.md

 ## Discussion and Future Work

 In this work, we investigate the properties of RL agents that can treat their observations as an arbitrarily ordered, variable-length list of sensory inputs.
-By processing each input stream independently, and consolidating the processed information using attention, our agents can still perform their tasks even if the ordering of the observations is randomly permuted several times during an episode, without explicitly trained for frequent re-shuffling (See the following table).
+By processing each input stream independently, and consolidating the processed information using attention, our agents can still perform their tasks even if the ordering of the observations is randomly permuted several times during an episode, without explicitly trained for frequent re-shuffling.
+We report results of performance versus shuffling frequency in the following table for each environment:

 <div style="text-align: center;">
 <img class="b-lazy" src=data:image/gif;base64,R0lGODlhAQABAAAAACH5BAEKAAEALAAAAAABAAEAAAICTAEAOw== data-src="assets/png/table_shuffling_results.png" style="display: block; margin: auto; width: 100%;"/>